-- Achieve prerequisite courses for entry into the post-secondary programs at Aurora College (Office Administration, Personal Support Worker, and Early Learning and Child Care); - 2.
-Achieve prerequisite courses necessary to succeed in the Category A and B Trades and Apprenticeship Programs offered at Aurora College (Camp Cook and Heavy Equipment Operator [HEO]; Fundamentals of Carpentry 1; Fundamentals of
+- 1. Achieve prerequisite courses for entry into the post-secondary programs at Aurora College (Office Administration, Personal Support Worker, and Early Learning and Child Care); - 2.
+Achieve prerequisite courses necessary to succeed in the Category A, B, and C Trades and Apprenticeship Programs offered at Aurora College; - 3.
+Develop study and workplace skills to prepare students to be successful in their selected postsecondary program and in their future careers; - 4.
+Prepare students to successfully write the Trades Entrances Category A, B, C Exams; - 5.
+Develop basic skills in specific subject areas using Adult Literacy and Basic Education curriculum (levels 130 and 140); - 6.
+Expand critical and creative thinking skills; - 7.
+Acquire skills, knowledge and attitudes needed to meet personal, employment or educational goals; - 8.
+Explore a range of learning experiences;

-- Electrical 1; and to write the Trades Entrance exams for Carpentry, Electrician, Heavy Equipment Technician, Housing Maintainer, Oil Heat Systems Technician and Plumber/Gasfitter B.) - Develop study and workplace skills to prepare students to be successful in their selected postsecondary program and in their future careers; - 4.
-Develop basic skills in specific subject areas using Adult Literacy and Basic Education curriculum (levels 130 and 140); - 5.
-Expand critical and creative thinking skills; - 6.
-Acquire skills, knowledge and attitudes needed to meet personal, employment or educational goals; - 7.
-Explore a range of learning experiences; - 8.
-Apply new knowledge to different situations; - Develop career pathways leading directly to employment or entry into further training programs through the study of carefully chosen courses; - 10.
-Identify skills, knowledge and attitudes acquired through life experiences as well as course-based learning; and - Upgrade academic qualifications in order to gain direct admission intocollege/university programs or employment.
+- 9. Apply new knowledge to different situations; - 10.
+Develop career pathways leading directly to employment or entry into further training programs through the study of carefully chosen courses; - 11.
+Identify skills, knowledge and attitudes acquired through life experiences as well as course-based learning; and - 12.
+Upgrade academic qualifications in order to gain direct admission intocollege/university programs or employment.